-These cells can be found within the bone marrow, the body's fat, the cornea and retina of the eye, brain tissue, skeletal muscle, dental pulp, liver, skin, pancreas, the lining of the gastrointestinal tract of an organism, and just about everywhere else in the body known or unknown.
+These cells can be found within the bone marrow, the cornea and retina of the eye, brain tissue, skeletal muscle, dental pulp, liver, skin, pancreas, adipose, the lining of the gastrointestinal tract of an organism, and just about everywhere else in the body known or unknown.

 Adult stem cells are capable of self-renew with and without differentiation for the lifetime of an organism.
 They are multipotent, possessing the ability to divide to generate progenitor cells, leading to mature specialized cell types of the tissue from which they came.
 Clinically, we use these stem cellsfor regenerative medicine and tissue replacement after diagnosis of an injury, condition, or disease

 - Mesenchymal stem cells (MSCs) are of stromal origin and may differentiate into a variety of tissues.
-Found primarily in Adipose Tissue - most likely serving a protective role and regenerative potential when an injury occurs from the environment.
-Additionally, MSCs have been isolated from placenta, lung, bone marrow and blood, Wharton's jelly from the umbilical cord, and teeth (perivascular niche of dental pulp and periodontal ligament).
 MSCs are attractive for clinical therapy due to their ability to differentiate, provide trophic support, and modulate innate immune response.

 - Mammary stem cells provide the source of cells for growth of the mammary gland during puberty and gestation and play an important role in carcinogenesis of the breast.